-A record £2.7m has been paid for a Roman coin showing Brutus, Julius Caesar’s assassin.
+The site of Julius Caesar’s assassination is to open to the public.
 Caesar was murdered on March 15, 44 BC.
 His last words weren't 'Et tu, Brute?', explains Harry Mount

 Roman emperors spoke Greek.
 Julius Caesar's last words to Brutus weren't 'Et tu, Brute', but 'Kai su, technon' - Greek for 'You, too, my child?'